 Traps, bait stations and monitoring stations are all managed in roughly the same way.
-These instructions describe how to add a new trap to a project.
+The instructions below describe how to add a new trap to a project.
 However you can add a new bait station or add a new monitoring station is an almost identical manner - just replace the word "trap" with "bait station" or "monitoring station".

 - From the Trap menu click add a new trap.